shawnlewis/visdb/README.md

 in the repl.
 You should get a popup in your browser.
 This works because of line 12 in visdb/client/main.cljs which connects to the repl when the page is loaded.

+I haven't figured out a good way to get both a clojure repl and a brower-connected clojurescript repl running within vi yet.
+Looks like the clojure world at large hasn't really resolved that yet either.
+There is a way to do it within emacs but you don't get all the functionality that you should, so this is currently an unsolved problem.